 If you would like emotional support services outside of the facility, please request an advocate through your case manager.
 The Camp and Family Support Council work collaboratively to meet individual resident needs.
 Once an advocate is established, residents may contact them by setting up an appointment through their case manager, mail, or by using the pre-programmed dorm phone line, line 2.

-What If I need a haircut or my hair color is not that of a natural color?
+What If I need a haircut?